iraj465/iraj465.github.io/_posts/2021-08-18-gsoc-2021-final-report.md

 ```
 docker-compose up -d
 ```
+*Note: You can modify the `.conf.SAMPLE` according to your requirements and the `bootstrap` script will generate the corresponding `.conf` file internally.

 ## Coverage output
 Leveraging the above build methods with specified tests, an output directory will appear by the name of `s3tests-output/`.
 This directory contains the following files:
 - `cov-analysis.txt`: Contains a list of all Boto SDK s3 source files with corresponding function signatures that has less than 100% coverage.
 Read more here.
 - `report.txt`: Contains a tabular representation of the coverage (hits and misses) of the source files against the test.
 - `coverage_html/`:  This directory contains all the annotated coverage html files for easy viewing of coverage output corresponding to the test ran.